What could be more interesting than the beautiful, delicately hanging String of Pearls? The flower!

 Many gardens might have confusion about some entirely purple and blue color String of Pearls images circulating on the Internet.
 Let me clarify; those are photoshopped.

-That said, the String of Pearls produces anthocyanin when stressed, giving only a slight hint of purple in the plant.
+When stressed, the String of Pearls produces anthocyanin, giving only a slight hint of purple in the plant.

 |Structure||Daisy-like flower with many white bracts, tubular petals with curved tips|